How to Make Your Fear To Serve You

 From a biological standpoint, fear is a survival mechanism, triggering a “fight or flight” response in the face of perceived danger.

-When we encounter a threat, our bodies release adrenaline and other stress hormones, preparing us to either confront the danger or flee from it.
+When we encounter a threat, our bodies release adrenaline and other stress hormones, preparing us to confront or flee the danger.

 On a psychological level, fear often arises from uncertainty or perceived threats to our well-being.